 Situated at Colbost (5 miles from the cottage and close to our own Raven Press Gallery) the famous Three Chimneys is reputed to be the second best restaurant in Scotland.
 It has a good menu of local seafood and game, the best of Scottish meats and delicious puddings.
 It is an award winning restaurant, now Michelin starred and priced accordingly.
 Redesigned internally in2015 it is now much brighter but retains the croft house character.
-Booking advisable.
+Booking essential.

 THE OLD SCHOOL RESTAURANT